-Lingraphica co-founder and chief scientist, Dr. Richard Steele, summarizes an article from Germany on the factors that contribute to neuroplasticity and functional improvement in people with chronic aphasia.
+Lingraphica co-founder and Chief Scientist, Dr. Richard Steele, summarizes the recent findings from a a study on mobile technology use by persons with primary progressive aphasia.
 Read on for the details.

 Get the latest news, updates, and tricks from the Lingraphica team.
 Our clinical, reimbursement, and marketing teams will bring you the most up-to-date information about aphasia, speech therapy, stroke rehabilitation, and communication disorders.
 Check back often for new content!